-1. 2.
-Introduction The scope of prudential consolidation 3.
-Reconciliation of Common Equity Tier 1 capital item in relation to own fun ds of the 4. institution and balance sheet in the audited financial statement 5.
-Own funds 5.1.
-Main information 4 5.2.
-Own funds structure 8 6.
-Capital requirements 9 6.1.
-Internal capital adequacy assessment - description of the approach 9 6.2.
-Results of the internal capital adequacy assessment 9 6.3.
-Quantitative data regarding capital adequacy 11 7.
-Capital buffers 8.
-9. Leverage ratio Applied credit risk mitigation techniques J. 9.1 Assessment of collaterals and their management 9.2.
-Main types of collaterals 9.3.
-Market or credit risk concentration 10.
-Credit risk adjustments 18 10.1.
-Past due and impaired exposures - definitions used 10.2.
-Quantitative information 11.
-12. Operational risk Remuneration policy in respect of persons having significant influence or profile of the Bank n the risk
+1. Introduction2

+2. The scope of prudential consolidation3

+3. Reconciliation of Common Equity Tier 1 capital item in relation to own funds of the institution and balance sheet in the audited financial statement

+4. Capital adequacy3

+5. Own funds

+5.1.
+Main information4

+5.2.
+Own funds structure

+6. Capital requirements9

+6.1.
+Internal capital adequacy assessment - description of the approach9

+6.2.
+Results of the internal capital adequacy assessment9

+6.3.
+Additional information about using the internal ratings-based approach10

+6.3.1.
+Clarification and review of controls on rating systems (including a description of the degree of their independence and scopes of responsibilities) and a review of the rating systems

+6.3.2.
+Description of factors which affected the losses incurred in the previous period 10

+6.4.
+Supervisory requirements for capital ratios10

+6.5.
+Quantitative data regarding capital adequacy11

+7. Capital buffers12

+8. Leverage ratio13

+9. Applied credit risk mitigation techniques15

+9.1 Assessment of collaterals and their management15

+9.2.
+Main types of collaterals17

+9.3.
+Market or credit risk concentration

+10. Credit risk adjustments19

+10.1.
+Past due and impaired exposures- definitions used19

+10.2.
+Quantitative information20

+11. Operational risk23

+12. Remuneration policy in respect of persons having significant influence on the risk profile of the Bank

+13. Remuneration policy in respect of persons having significant influence on the risk profile of the Bank - update of the information after the approval of the variable part of remuneration, regarding 2016 year, by the competent authorities of mBank Hipoteczny S.A